zondag 31 mei 2015

 PA1B Cylinder Dipole.
 The current at the surface of the cylinder generates the field.

-In this antenna I used the complete can, without removing the top and the bottom of the can, to keep the construction simple.
+In this antenna I use the complete can, without removing the top and the bottom of the can, to keep the construction simple and the cylinders strong.
+Closed cylinders are much stronger than open cylinders.

-Although it is not easy to compare two antenna's, that were used in two different contests a week apart, the cylinder dipole with the 500 ml cans is probably better than the Red Bull antenna.
+Although it is not easy to compare two antenna's, that were used in two different contests a week apart, the cylinder dipole with the 500 ml Monster cans is probably better than the Red Bull antenna.

 On the air